angular-data-grid/angular-data-grid.github.io/README.md

 Global parameter `gridOptions.urlSync` (boolean) works for the whole grid.

-Each filter has optional parameter `disable-url` (boolean).
+Each filter has optional parameter `disable-url` (boolean, default is 'false').
 If you set it to **true**, URL-synchronization for this particular filter will be disabled.

 ### Multiple grids on page